KareemH-1/GameDevelopment/README.md

 ### 📌 Description

-A 3D reimagining of the classic Pong game, featuring both Player vs. Player and Player vs. AI modes.
-Built upon a basic tutorial, this version includes custom enhancements, improved visuals, and robust game state management.
+A 3D reimagining of the classic Pong game, featuring both Player vs Player and Player vs AI modes.
+Originally based on a beginner Unity tutorial, this version has been significantly expanded with enhanced visuals, polished mechanics, and additional game logic.

 ### 🚀 Features

-* 🧊 **3D Environment** – A modern twist on the arcade classic
+* 🧊 **3D Environment** – A modernized visual upgrade to the classic arcade game
-* 🤖 **AI Opponent** – Single-player mode with smart enemy paddle logic
+* 🤖 **AI Opponent** – Play solo against an intelligent AI
-* 🧑‍🤝‍🧑 **Local Multiplayer** – Face off in 2-player mode
+* ⚙️ **AI Difficulty Levels** – Choose from Easy, Normal, or Hard when selecting PvAI
-* 📈 **Dynamic Difficulty** – Ball speed increases as the game progresses
+* 🔁 **Progressive Challenge** – Ball speed increases with each paddle hit and more after scoring
-* 🎶 **Adaptive Music System** – Music changes between menus and gameplay
+* 🧑‍🤝‍🧑 **Local Multiplayer** – Classic 1v1 gameplay
-* ⏸ **Pause Menu** – In-game pause with resume and main menu options
+* ⏸ **Pause Menu** – Easily resume, return to menu, or quit
-* 🏠 **Main Menu** – Mode selection and music toggle
+* 🏠 **Main Menu** – Game mode selection and music toggling
+* 🎶 **Dynamic Music System** – Music transitions between menus and gameplay
-* 🛡 **Refined Game Logic** – Smooth transitions and accurate win detection
+* 🏁 **Victory Logic** – Accurate win/loss detection with styled end screens

 ### 🎥 Tutorial Reference

-This project began as a [YouTube Pong Tutorial](https://www.youtube.com/watch?v=b3xgCUlst88), providing the foundation for core gameplay.
-I significantly expanded it with added features, logic fixes, and UI enhancements.
+Originally inspired by [this Unity Pong Tutorial](https://www.youtube.com/watch?v=b3xgCUlst88), which provided the foundational structure.
+All additional features—AI, menus, difficulty panel, and game flow—were self-developed.

 ---